Munachim Amah

 What is Munachim's Story?

 Munachim Amah is a doctoral candidate at the University of Iowa School of Journalism and Mass Communication.
-His research explores how journalism shapes social change, with a focus on news narratives, media representations, poverty, and social justice.
-He examines how media portray people experiencing poverty and how journalistic practices evolve in precarious media environments.
+His research explores journalism's role in social change, with a focus on news narratives, media representations, poverty, and social justice.
+He examines how media portray people experiencing poverty and how journalistic practices and values evolve in precarious media environments.

-Amah’s work has appeared in Journalism Practice, African Journalism Studies, Journalism and Media, and Critical Arts.
+Amah’s work has appeared in Journalism Studies, Journalism Practice, Journalism, African Journalism Studies, Journalism and Media, and Critical Arts.
 He has served as Managing Editor of the Journal of Communication Inquiry (2024–2025) and has received top research awards from the Association for Education in Journalism and Mass Communication (AEJMC).

 Before moving to the United States for graduate studies in 2021, he worked as a freelance digital journalist and college instructor in Nigeria.